Falmouth is committed to supporting students who are care leavers.

 All of this means that financial support from your local authority can continue until you are 24 years old, providing you embarked on a course of study at college prior to the age of 21.
 This and further topics about Higher Education are usually discussed and agreed with your service manager/leaving care team when devising your Pathway Plan.

 When applying for any student finance, please ensure that you read all of the forms carefully and tick all of the relevant boxes.
-If you need any support, please contact our Student Union financial advisor on 01326 213742 or 01326 211460, or our bursary officer, Will Wears on 01326 213744.
+If you need any support, please contact our Students' Union financial advisor on 01326 213742 or 01326 211460, or our Bursaries team on 01326 213744.
 Remember, all the information you give is confidential and is only seen by the people trying to help you get the maximum finance available.

-However, if you have started at Falmouth University and are having financial problems you can apply to the Access to Learning Fund (ALF).
+If you have started at Falmouth University and are having financial problems you can apply to the Access to Learning Fund (ALF).
 This is a non-repayable grant to help students who face severe financial problems, or higher costs than expected, during their course.
 Application forms can be collected from Student Support Services or the FXU.
-Contact Student Support Services on 01326 213735.